ryo33/egui_hooks/README.md

 Also, there is a persistent version of `use_state` called `use_persisted_state`.
 It does the similar thing, but it stores the copy of the state to the `egui::Memory` with _persisted_ methods.
-The persisted state is freed when the widget is no longer displayed as like the not-persisted one.
+The persisted state is freed when the widget is no longer displayed as like the not-persisted one. **You need `persistence` feature to use persisted hooks.**

 ## Intended use cases